FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_code_dev.md

             }
         }
     }]
-def fcall_qa_qonly_block(transcript_section, fcall_prompt, question, provider="openai", debug=False):
+def fcall_qa_qonly_block(section_text, fcall_prompt, question, provider="openai", debug=False):
     """
-    Process a single transcript section to extract a QA block for a given question.
+    Process a single section of text to extract a QA block for a given question.

-    :param transcript_section: string containing a section of the transcript to process
+    :param section_text: string containing a section of text to process
     :param fcall_prompt: string containing the prompt for function calling
     :param question: string containing the already clarified question
     :param provider: string indicating which provider to use ("openai" or "anthropic")